Egg Muffins

 Recipe Tips

-- Whisk the eggs well.
-Make sure the eggs, milk, and seasonings are well-whisked before pouring them into the muffin cups.
-This helps the muffins bake up evenly, with a consistent texture throughout.
+- Whisk your eggs well.
+You’ll want to make sure the eggs, milk, and seasonings are well-whisked before pouring them into the muffin cups.
+This helps the muffins bake evenly, with a consistent texture throughout.

-- Don’t fill the muffin cups all the way to the top.
-The eggs will expand as they bake, so leave a little room at the top of each mold so they don’t overflow in your oven.
+- Don’t fill your muffin cups all the way to the top.
+These egg muffins will expand as they bake, so leave a little room at the top of each mold so they don’t overflow in your oven.

 - Give the eggs time to cool.
 They’ll deflate slightly as they cool, which makes it easier to pop them out of the muffin tins.